 What Else To Do:

 - If you want a good laugh, you can't miss DJ Kishka's performances during Dyngus Day at his very own Beer Heaven Tent.
-The guy's a legit celebrity here in C-town because his shows leave attendees breathless from the nonstop dancing and constant laughter.
+The guy's a legit celebrity in The Land because his shows leave attendees breathless from the nonstop dancing and constant laughter.

 Where to Stay: